ncatlab/nlab-content/pages/18645.md

 [[free field theory]] with [[Green hyperbolic differential equation|Green hyperbolic]] [[equations of motion]] -- the [[Peierls-Poisson bracket]] -- is determined by the [[integral kernel]] of the _[[causal Green function]]_ (prop. \ref{PPeierlsBracket}).
-Under the identification of linear of-shell observables with off-shell observables that are [[generalized solution of a PDE|generalized solutions]] to the [[equations of motion]] (theorem \ref{LinearObservablesForGreeFreeFieldTheoryAreDistributionalSolutionsToTheEquationsOfMotion}) the convolution with this [[integral kernel]] may be understood as _propagating_ the values of an off-shell observable through [[spacetime]], such as to then compare it with any other observable at any spacetime point (prop. \ref{PPeierlsBracket}).
+Under the identification of linear on-shell observables with off-shell observables that are [[generalized solution of a PDE|generalized solutions]] to the [[equations of motion]] (theorem \ref{LinearObservablesForGreeFreeFieldTheoryAreDistributionalSolutionsToTheEquationsOfMotion}) the convolution with this [[integral kernel]] may be understood as _propagating_ the values of an off-shell observable through [[spacetime]], such as to then compare it with any other observable at any spacetime point (prop. \ref{PPeierlsBracket}).